sifdin17/TextEditor-Python-Tkinter/README.md

 # TextEditor in Python OO with Tkinter

-This project has been developed on windows 10 using Python 3
+This project to be shared with my students. made using Python 3

-## Release Information

-**Release Date:** 06/30/2019

 ## Library required